 Corporate giants showed mixed results, as Walmart posted solid comparable-sales gains and outpaced peers like Target despite tariff headwinds.
 Meanwhile, lumber and soybean futures advanced, reflecting strength in agricultural commodities, even as gold prices dipped slightly.

 With earnings season shifting into high gear and central bankers in the spotlight, traders navigated a complex landscape of sector rotation, regulatory probes, and global policy shifts that will shape the trajectory of stocks in the weeks ahead.
-Featured: Nvidia hits record $4 trillion (Ad)
+Featured: 5 dividend stocks worth owning in any market condition (Ad)

 |